vishnuv4/pyscope/README.md

 ## Setup

-Run these commands in a Powershell CLI in the repo root:
+Run this command in a Powershell CLI in the repo root:

 ```
-python -m venv .venv; .venv\Scripts\python.exe -m pip install -r requirements.txt
+.\setup
 ```

-Note: Avoid changing the name of the virtual environment.
-If you must, then update the name in the .ps1 scripts (analog, conv, run, save) in the repo root.
-And the .gitignore as well.
+This runs a script that creates a python virtual environment and installs the necessary packages.
+If you want to change the virtual environment name in the script, ensure you change it in the other scripts (analog, conv, and run) as well.

 ## Usage